dmx-systems/dmx-documentation/docs/installation.rst

 Installation from our APT repository
 ************************************

-For apt-based Linux distributions (like Debian/Ubuntu) we provide a repository.
+For APT-based Linux distributions (like Debian/Ubuntu) we provide an APT repository.
-It is intended for installations on servers but can obviously be used on Debian/Ubuntu laptops as well.
+It is mainly intended for installing DMX on a server machine, but can obviously be used on private Debian/Ubuntu machines as well.
 The package has a built-in dependency to ``default-jre``.

 Here is how to download and execute our install script.